Fireworks Site Layout & General Advice

 - Move to a safe distance after lighting each one, without coming into the path of one already going off.

 - Accommodate all the firers without bumping into each other.

 - Structure the fireworks with the bigger ones at the back.

 - Have an escape route in case of problems.

 - Set up the fireworks so they are not too close to each other.

 The fireworks zone should preferably be a flat and firm lawned surface.
 A playing field is ideal.
 A hard surface is more of a problem because it will require more time and effort to secure the fireworks, but it is not impossible.
-We’ll cover the specifics of securing your fireworks in the individual setting up fireworks pages including on concrete and sandy beaches.
+I’ll cover the specifics of securing your fireworks in the individual setting up fireworks pages including on concrete and sandy beaches.